James F. Jones (minister): Triumph Church ministry and the formation of a new church

 In 1938 the expanding Triumph sect sent Jones, accompanied by his adolescent personal secretary James G. Walton, to Detroit as a missionary.
 Jones, had traveled extensively on Triumph Church business for many years without 'purse or script' in such states as Missouri, Tennessee and Georgia.
 In Detroit Jones began a radio ministry.
+He hosted a weekly radio hour on a Canadian station, CKLW, that reached across several midwestern states.
 It was around this time that he became known to the public by the title in which he became famous, "Prophet Jones".
+He would go on to become the first African American preacher in Detroit to host a weekly television program that was telecasted every Sunday at 11 p.m on WXYZ-TV.

 The national Triumph Church claimed that gifts and offerings to Jones' ministry were rightfully its property.
 Jones disagreed and soon thereafter broke away from the Triumph Church to embark on forming his own group that he named 'Church of Universal Triumph, Dominion of God'.

-Jones proclaimed that the split with Triumph was purely for spiritual reasons as around this time he received word from God to manifest the Kingdom with himself as Prophet and Ruler preaching the "true gospel".
+Jones proclaimed that the split with Triumph was purely for spial reasons as around this time he received word from God to manifest the Kingdom with himself as Prophet and Ruler preaching the "true gospel".
 According to the Church of Universal Triumph, Dominion of God web-site, the command to form the organization was revealed to "Prophet" Jones, September 24, 1944, by the God of the universe supported by the scriptures, citing Rev. 11:15; 18:1–4; 21:1–5; Matthew 6:8,10, and Amos 3:7.